-This case study uses the example of the Darfur refugee crisis to demonstrate how the Minimum Standards for Education: Preparedness, Response, Recovery - the foundational tool of the Inter-Agency Network for Education in Emergencies (INEE) - could be used as a framework for designing quality education programmes in conflict-induced refugee situations.
+This case study uses the example of the Darfur refugee crisis to demonstrate how the INEE Minimum Standards for Education: Preparedness, Response, Recovery - the foundational tool of the Inter-agency Network for Education in Emergencies (INEE) - can be used as a framework for designing quality education programmes in conflict-induced refugee situations.

 The INEE Minimum Standards can be used to design education policy and programming for all types of emergencies, including internal displacement, earthquakes, tsunamis, and floods.
 This case study, however, only looks at conflict-induced displacement and a refugee camp situation.
 Even within Chad, there are many emergencies, including refugee and internally displaced situations in various parts of the country, but this case study does not seek to look at all of these scenarios.

 The case study uses multimedia to present scenarios of education programmes in the Darfur refugee camps in Eastern Chad, including a UNHCR video called “Learning is Their Future – Darfuri Refugees in Eastern Chad”, photographs, articles and reports.
 After watching the short clips of the film and examining the photos and other information provided, sets of questions will help you learn how the INEE Minimum Standards could be used in such situations to improve the quality of education assistance.

 This case study should not be seen as a criticism of the refugee education response in Chad, but as a learning exercise that aims to improve responses to future emergencies.
 Responding to such situations is not an easy task because emergencies are complex, resources may be scarce, and the problems needing an immediate response may be numerous.